 The City of Maple Ridge has completed a corridor study which considered traffic and transportation concerns along 123 Avenue, from 203 Street to 216 Street.
-A feasibility study of potential road improvements was completed and the resulting options have been proposed and supported by the Neighbourhood Transportation Advisory Committee (NTAC).
+The feasibility study of potential road improvements and the resulting options have been proposed and supported by the Neighbourhood Transportation Advisory Committee (NTAC).

-Two Open Houses were held in 2016 (as noted below) where these proposed options were presented and feedback was solicited.
+Two information sessions were held in 2016 where these proposed options were presented and feedback was solicited.

 123 Avenue between 203 Street and Laity Street

-The Open House was held March 9, 2016 at Laity View Elementary School.
-View the Display Boards presented.
-Feedback from the Open House indicated interest in both proposals, road narrowing and protected bike lane.
-Given this high level of interest, the City completed a further evaluation of the concept of the protected bike lane over the summer 2016.
-The design for road narrowing is now underway and anticipated to be completed in late 2017.
+The information session was held March 9, 2016 at Laity View Elementary School.
+View the Display Boards (PDF) presented.
+Feedback from the information session indicated interest in both proposals, lane width narrowing and protected bike lane.
+Given this high level of interest, the City completed a further evaluation of the protected bike lane concepts.

 123 Avenue between Laity Street and 216 Street

-The Open House was held March 10, 2016 at Laity View Elementary School.
-View the Display Boards presented.
+The information session was held March 10, 2016 at Laity View Elementary School.
+View the Display Boards (PDF) presented.
 The next steps will be the installation of temporary measures, per the proposed plan.

-Funding for the proposed total road reconstruction and corridor improvements will be requested through the upcoming 2018-2020 Financial Plan deliberations.
+Funding for the proposed total road reconstruction and corridor improvements has been included in the 2018-2020 Financial Plan.